crustio/crust-wiki/docs/isolationNode.md

 ### 2.2 Create Group

+> The account to create the Group must be a bound Stash account

-Enter Crust APPS, select 'Benefit', click on 'Create group',select the Owner Stash account, click on 'Create', enter the password of the stash account and click on 'Sign and Submit' to send the transaction and create Group.
+Enter Crust APPS, select 'Benefit', click on 'Create group',select **the Stash account**, click on 'Create', enter the password of the stash account and click on 'Sign and Submit' to send the transaction and create Group.

 ![pic](assets/mining/create_group.png)
 ![pic](assets/mining/create_group1.jpg)